ralph-groupscholar/groupscholar-partner-renewal-tracker/ralph-progress.md

 - Updated README to reflect the chart and new next step.

 ## 2026-02-08
-- Fixed Postgres schema setup to avoid duplicate owner calendar tables.
-- Repaired renewal calendar export indentation for Postgres runs.
+- Repaired Postgres export formatting for owner summary and renewal calendar inserts.